cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 ### VI.
 Enablers and Blockers of My Best Performance

-* NASA Part 2 - performance being blocked by too much multitasking
+* NASA Part 2 - performance being blocked by too much multitasking <a href="nasa-multitasking">⬏</a>
 * Beginnings as a Research - overwhelmed by the workload <a href="#apps-workload">⬏<a>